 4.3 Spouse Expenses.
 Requirements, processes, and guidelines applicable to a Chief Administrator will also apply to his or her spouse.

 Sec.
 5 Timeliness of Requests for Reimbursements.
 A Chief Administrator must request any reimbursement for Travel and Entertainment Expenses within 60 days of the date on which the expense was incurred.

 Sec.
 6 Reporting.
 Each Chief Administrator shall prepare annual reports, based on fiscal year, of Travel and Entertainment Expenses in a standard format.
 The Chancellor shall file the report with the General Counsel to the Board of Regents for review by the Chairman of the Board of Regents and each president shall file the report with the institution’s chief business officer for review.
-The reports are due not later than the 30th day of October and will include all expenses reimbursed to or paid on behalf of the Chief Administrator.
+The reports are due not later than the 30th day of October.

 6.1 Annual Reporting on Travel and Entertainment Expenses.
 The annual reports must include each expense that exceeds $1,000 and that is reimbursed to the Chief Administrator during the year or directly paid to a vendor on the Chief Administrator’s behalf, except for Entertainment Expenses at which more than 10 individuals are present.
 The report must include the payee, the date and amount of the expense, the type, and if applicable, the location of the event/expense, the participants if any, the business purpose of the expense, and the account charged for the expense.